MithrilJS/mithril.js/docs/components.md

 ])
 ```

-The component above makes different children look different based on where they appear in the array.
+The component above breaks the assumption that children will be output in the same contiguous format as they are received.
 It's difficult to understand the component without reading its implementation.
 Instead, use attributes as named parameters and reserve `children` for uniform child content:

 ```javascript
 // PREFER